ThePushMaker/ThePushMaker/README.md

      <img align=right width=100 src="https://i.pinimg.com/originals/d0/19/72/d019725ef4da31a294694f31a3702297.gif" />
       </a>
    </div>
    Hi there 👋.
 I am a 23-years-old Full Stack Developer and I am also a Software Development Engineer about to graduate from Mexico.
-Inquisitive, ambitious, and perfection-driven.
-I prioritize productivity, and my continuous pursuit of excellence and innovation drives me to consistently enhance my skills by eliminating distractions and discovering new ways to achieve my goals.
+Inquisitive, and perfection-driven.
+I prioritize productivity, and my continuous pursuit of excellence drives me to consistently enhance my skills by eliminating distractions and discovering new ways to achieve my goals.
    <br/>
    <br/>
    <h3 align="left">Connect with me:</h3>